khimo/khimo.github.io/bli-guides/bli-alexa.md

 + Relative temperature setpoint adjust:
   + "_Alexa, increase/decrease temperature of (THERMOSTAT-NAME)_"
-  + _Description_: Increase/decrease thermostat setpoints by a constant value.
+  + _Description_: Increase/decrease the thermostat setpoints by a constant value.
   + _Rules_:
-    + Same rules than "Set thermostat setpoint"
+    + Same rules than "Set thermostat setpoint" apply.

 + Set thermostat mode:
   + "_Alexa, set (THERMOSTAT-NAME) to (MODE)_"
-  + _Description_: Changes thermostat mode
+  + _Description_: Changes thermostat mode.
+  + _Rules_:
-  + _Rules_: MODE could be any of: "Heat", "Cool", "Off", "Eco" and "Auto"
+    + MODE could be any of: "Heat", "Cool", "Off", "Eco" and "Auto".

 ### Bang & Olfusen NetworkLink devices

 + Turn off:
   + "_Alexa, turn off (DEVICE-NAME)_"
-  + _Description_: Sets device into Standby
+  + _Description_: Sets the device into Standby mode.

 + Change channel by number:
   + "_Alexa, change channel to (CHANNEL-NUMBER) on (DEVICE-NAME)_"
-  + _Description_: Changes channel by number in current source
+  + _Description_: Changes channel to number in the current source.

 + Change channel by name:
   + "_Alexa, change channel to (CHANNEL-NAME) on (DEVICE-NAME)_"
-  + _Description_: Changes channel by name in current source
+  + _Description_: Changes the channel by name in current source.
+  + _Rules_:
-  + _Rules_: Search for (CHANNEL-NAME) into all [Favourite Lists](bli-pro-user-guide.html#fav-list) assigned to device sources.
+    + Searchs for (CHANNEL-NAME) in all [Favourite Lists](bli-pro-user-guide.html#fav-list) assigned to device sources.
 Current source will have priority for a match.

 + Skip channels:
   + "_Alexa, channel up/down on (DEVICE-NAME)_"
-  + _Description_: Changes to next or previous channel in current source
+  + _Description_: Changes to the next or previous channel in the current source.

 + Set volume:
   + "_Alexa, set the volume of (DEVICE-NAME) to (VOLUME)_"
-  + _Description_: Sets volume level to (VOLUME)
+  + _Description_: Sets the volume level to (VOLUME).
+  + _Rules_:
-  + _Rules_: Desired volume must be between 0 and 90
+    + Desired volume must be between 0 and 90.

 + Relative volume adjust:
   + "_Alexa, turn the volume up/down on (DEVICE-NAME) by (VOLUME-DELTA)_"
-  + _Description_: Increase or decrease device volume by (VOLUME-DELTA)
+  + _Description_: Increases or decreases the device volume by (VOLUME-DELTA).

 + Mute/Unmute:
   + "_Alexa, mute/unmute (DEVICE-NAME)_"
-  + _Description_: Mute/Unmute device
+  + _Description_: Mutes or unmutes the device.

 + Render control commands:
   + "_Alexa, (CONTROL-COMMAND) on (DEVICE-NAME)_"
-  + _Description_: Sends render control command
+  + _Description_: Sends a renderer control command.
   + _Rules_: (CONTROL-COMMAND) could be any of:
     + _FastForward_
     + _Next_